-Last week, Heather Vickery of Greatest Expectations told us all about the importance of setting up effective structures in your business.
-Today, she shares the other two steps of her three-part business success formula: community and authenticity.
+Last week, Heather Vickery of Greatest Expectations spoke about the importance of setting up effective structures in your wedding planning business.
+Today, she shares the other two steps of her three-part business success formula: community and authenticity!

-I cannot stress enough how important it is to know the wedding planning community in your area.
-Go to as many networking events as possible.
-Meet people, know their work.
-A good referral is better than any advertising you will ever do.
+I cannot stress enough how important it is to know your local wedding planning community.
+Attend as many networking events as possible.
+Meet people and know their work.
+A good referral is better than any advertising you’ll ever do.
 Build a community of wedding industry peers that will lift you, challenge you and help you along the way.
 Do not ever badmouth another wedding vendor.
 This will always come back to haunt you and you always catch more bees with honey!
-Remember that competition is healthy and a rising tide lifts all boats.
+Remember that competition is healthy, and a rising tide lifts all boats.

 Each of us brings a special and unique “superpower” to the world, and as such to our clients and the wedding industry at large.
 I believe my super power is the ability to hear what someone is truly saying, re-frame it and then share it in a way that is actionable and productive.
 What is your super power?
 Learn it.
 Share it.
 Market it.
 Know that you are the only person who can bring your unique talents to the table.

 When you are living an authentic life and running an authentic business, you develop the unique ability to judge yourself solely on your own actions.
 While you might be inspired by other planners, you are not comparing yourself to them—your superpowers are different—and there is room for all of us in this exciting industry.